 Six Sigma Meaning

-The proper Six Sigma definition would be ‘a data-driven solution providing approach’.
-The major aim of a Six Sigma is to maintain quality in products by totally removing defects and manufacturing errors.
-Initially, Six Sigma’s tools and techniques were designed to be industry-specific, but over the years it has grown to be a prominent problem-solving methodology which has been used successfully in sectors like electronics, aeronautics, retail, pharmaceuticals; and so much more.
+The proper Six Sigma definition would be a data-driven solution-providing approach.
+The major goal of Six Sigma is to maintain quality in products by totally removing defects and manufacturing errors.
+Initially, Six Sigma’s tools and techniques were designed to be industry-specific.
+Still, over the years, it has become a prominent problem-solving methodology used successfully in electronics, aeronautics, retail, pharmaceuticals, and so much more.

 By using Six Sigma in business, the main objective is to make processes at least 99.9% error-free.
-In other words, the goal of 6 Sigma is to drive down defects and errors to 3.4 for every million opportunity.
-The Six Sigma is a framework encompassed in five stages which are to define measure, analyse, improve and control the process.
+In other words, the goal of 6 Sigma is to drive down defects and errors to 3.4 for every million opportunities.
+Six Sigma is a framework encompassing five stages: defining, measuring, analyzing, improving and controlling the process.

 What is Six Sigma Certification?

-Whereas the Six Sigma meaning is ‘a combination of tools and techniques employed by businesses to improve production process quality by eliminating defects’, Six Sigma Certification is what validates professionals who are skilled in the 6 Sigma methodology.
+Whereas Six Sigma means a combination of tools and techniques businesses employ to improve production process quality by eliminating defects, Six Sigma Certification validates professionals skilled in the 6 Sigma methodology.
 Attaining a Six Sigma Certification isn’t an easy task.
-Individuals must demonstrate a high level of experience in the methodology and must be able to prove their skill and aptitude.
+Individuals must demonstrate a high level of experience in the method and must be able to prove their skill and aptitude.
 A Six Sigma Certification is a big deal.
-By gaining a 6 Sigma belt, you can instantly become an expert in process improvement, and as a result improve your credibility to hiring firms.
+By gaining a 6 Sigma belt, you can instantly become an expert in process improvement and, as a result, improve your credibility with hiring firms.

 What is Lean?

 Before we explain what Lean Six Sigma is, we have to understand what ‘Lean’ is.
-Lean is logical approach which considers only those activities that add value to the production process.
-What this means is that Lean gives emphasis to removing or eliminating unnecessary steps in business process and keeping value-adding steps.
-As a result, the Lean approach to business process ensures top-notch quality and maximum customer satisfaction.
-Lean is a ceaseless waste removal method which ensures quality by decreasing process cycle time, increasing product/service delivery time, eliminating defects, cutting down inventory levels and making better use of resources.
+Lean is a logical approach which considers only those activities that add value to the production process.
+This means that Lean emphasizes removing or eliminating unnecessary steps in business processes and keeping value-adding grades.
+As a result, the Lean approach to the business process ensures top-notch quality and maximum customer satisfaction.
+Lean is a ceaseless waste removal method that provides quality by decreasing process cycle time, increasing product/service delivery time, eliminating defects, cutting down inventory levels and using resources better.

 What is Lean Six Sigma?

-When you combine the definition of lean with the Six Sigma definition, you have the Lean Six Sigma.
-So what exactly is the Lean Six Sigma?
+When you combine the lean definition with the Six Sigma definition, you have the Lean Six Sigma.
+So what exactly is Lean Six Sigma?
 This concept pools the approaches of Lean and Six Sigma together.
-Where Lean focuses on eliminating process wastes, Sigma is concerned with process reduction.
-Combining these two strategies together, the Lean Six Sigma becomes an approach to business that improves the productivity and value of the process.
+Lean focuses on eliminating process waste, while Sigma deals with process reduction.
+Combining these two strategies, Lean Six Sigma becomes an approach to business that improves the productivity and value of the process.

 Types of Six Sigma Certification Courses

-The Six Sigma Certification Courses come in forms of levels.
-To be concise; the Six Sigma Certification Courses are called Six Sigma Belt levels.
-Unlike other certification courses, the Six Sigma Belt Levels don’t come in prerequisites.
-It is entirely your choice to start with any one course out of the lot.
+The Six Sigma Certification Courses come in the form of levels.
+To be concise, the Six Sigma Certification Courses are called Six Sigma Belt levels.
+Unlike other certification courses, the Six Sigma Belt Levels have no prerequisites.
+Starting with any system out of the lot is entirely your choice.
 The Six Sigma belt levels are outlined as follows: